tranhelen/tranhelen/_posts/2019-03-25-hardlessons.md

 The third time almost always occurs in perfect conditions.
 In occurrence one and two, I've identified the common factors which caused the problem.
 I think, erroneously, if those conditions don't exist next time maybe it'll work out.
 Sure enough, the third time: they don't exist.

 I'm being tested.
 If I walk away even from the 'perfect' conditions I'll know.
 It's tempting because _this_ time I know a lot better and I've identified the problem.
-I walk away and the reason why doesn't matter: I will no longer seek it.
+I say no to myself and the reason why doesn't matter: I will no longer seek it.

 The peace of mind from walking away is more valuable than trying again.